glimmerjs/glimmer.js/packages/@glimmer/component/README.md

 ## Usage

-To use this is a Glimmer application, import the package and export an extended class:
+To use this in a Glimmer application, import the package and export an extended class:

 ```
 import Component from '@glimmer/component';